 While Grand Canyoneering lists 7 raps, we did 9, and we don’t think that included the “tricky downclimb”.
 A couple of times we diverged from at least the previous group’s selection to avoid what we felt was an unnecessarily exposure approach to the anchor.

 Given what appeared to be a very recent descent, I was surprised by one anchor.
-It was a different webbing that the new stuff, but still looked newish and supple.
+It was a different webbing than the new stuff we’d been seeing, but still looked newish and supple.
 It seemed in great condition.
 I really wanted to inspect the whole sling though, and that took some doing since fine debris had clogged the pinch point.
 I worked it at for a minute and was able to free it enough to slide the webbing.
 It showed on short section that was severely abraded, with about half the material gone.
 I suspect we would have been fine, but it does speak to the importance of not just assuming the anchor the last guy used is fine today.